apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   pointers to the actual messages.
 When not loaded, the batch is referenced as sequence range to conserve memory.

+##### Topics

+When a new topic is first created in the broker, it's configuration will be determined by the first `topic` element which matches the topic being created.
+The attributes matched against are:

+* `name` : The name of the topic, you can use wild cards to match against multiple

+A `topic` element may be configured with the following attributes:

+* `slow_consumer_policy` : Valid values are `block` and `queue`.
+Defaults to `block`.
+This setting defines how topic subscriptions are handled which affects slow consumer scenarios.
+If set to `queue` then each subscription gets a temporary queue which can swap messages to disk when you have a slow consumer so that produces do not slow down to the speed of the slowest consumer.
+If set to `block`, the producers block on slow consumers which makes producers only as fast as the slowest consumer on the topic.

+##### Durable Subscriptions

+When a new durable subscription is first created in the broker, it's configuration will be determined by the first `durable_subscription` element which matches the durable subscription being created.
+The attributes matched against are:

+* `name` : The name of the topic, you can use wild cards to match multiple.

+* `client_id` This specify which client id this configuration should match.

+* `subscription_id` : This specify which subscription id this configuration should match.

+A `durable_subscription` element may be configured with all the attributes available on the `queue` element.

 ##### Unified Destinations

 Unified destinations can be used so that you can mix queue and topic